SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 > Now we have created an element in the `queue`

-4. To make the insertion and deletion easy, we declare a methods `enqueue` and `dequeue`.
+4. To make the insertion and deletion easy, we declare the methods `enqueue` and `dequeue`.

    **`enqueue` method:**

 ```java